 - Deaerating is the process in which the foam lumps together in bigger masses, making it rise to the surface faster and thus easier to manage.

-In general, the chemical composition of defoamers prevent it from being dissolved by a foaming medium.
-Aside from low viscosity, defoamers have surface active properties that allow them to permeate rapidly on foamy surfaces and weaken the bond between air bubbles and liquid layers.
+In general, the chemical composition of defoamers prevents them from being dissolved by a foaming medium.
+Aside from low viscosity, defoamers have surface-active properties that allow them to permeate rapidly on foamy surfaces and weaken the bond between air bubbles and liquid layers.

 Looking for Defoamers or other Chemicals?